rishu495/To-Do-App-NodeJS/readme.md

 <!-- Instruction for adding todo -->

---------> You can type your todos in decription
+--------> You can type your todos in description

 --------> You can select category from dropdownlist